 Too hard on yourself

-(Estimated Reading Time: 1 min, 10 sec)
+(Estimated reading time: 1 min, 10 sec)

-Why being too hard on yourself?
+Why are you so hard on yourself?

 Hi Lucia,